GFHeader

 Debby Ziering

 Debby is the daughter of two Holocaust survivors.
-Her father Herman, was born in Kassel Germany and was sent to the Riga Ghetto in Latvia.
+Her father Herman was born in Kassel Germany and was sent to the Riga Ghetto in Latvia.
 Herman was a teen when the Nazis invaded Germany.
 He survived the Riga Ghetto and Kaiserwald, concentration camp.
 Debby recounts her father’s story from the perspective of a young teen and discusses how her father’s story has impacted her life.

 The Ziering family story as told by Debby is recounted in the Herman and Lea Ziering Archive Center at the Manhattan College Genocide and Multicultural Center in Riverdale, New York.
 In addition to books and other resources for research, the archive includes artifacts from Herman’s work bringing Nazi war criminals to justice after the war.